 After you’ve applied effects to a layer, you can temporarily disable one or all the effects on the layer so that you can concentrate on another aspect of your composition.
 Effects that are disabled are not rendered, either for previews or for final output.
 However, in the Render Queue panel, you can specify that the composition is rendered for final output with all effects on, regardless of which effects are rendered for previews in the Composition panel.
 Disabling an effect does not delete the keyframes created for any of the effect properties; all keyframes remain until the effect is deleted from the layer.

-You can’t disable an animation preset or delete it from a layer as a unit.
+You can’t disable or delete an animation preset from a layer as a unit.
 You can individually delete or disable the effects, keyframes, and expressions that it comprises.

-- To delete one effect from a layer, select the effect name in the Effect Controls panel or Timeline panel, and press Delete.
+- To delete one effect from a layer, select the effect name in the Effect Controls or Timeline panels and press Delete.

 This command eliminates all keyframes for the deleted effects.
 If you choose Remove All accidentally, immediately choose Edit > Undo Delete Effect or Edit > Undo Remove All Effects to restore the effects and keyframes.

-- To temporarily disable one effect, select the layer in the Effect Controls or Timeline panel, and then click the Effect switch to the left of the effect name.
+- To temporarily disable one effect, select the layer in the Effect Controls or Timeline panel, and then select the Effect switch to the left of the effect name.

-- To temporarily disable all effects on a layer, click the Effect switch in the Switches column for the layer in the Timeline panel.
+- To temporarily disable all effects on a layer, select the Effect switch in the Switches column for the layer in the Timeline panel.

 You can remove an effect or animation preset from the folder in which After Effects searches for these items, preventing it from being loaded and from being shown in the Effects & Presets panel or Effect menu.